aws/s2n-tls/docs/USAGE-GUIDE.md

 **s2n_connection_set_session** de-serializes the session state and updates the connection accordingly.

 **s2n_connection_get_session** serializes the session state from connection and copies into the **session** buffer and returns the number of bytes that were copied.
-If the first byte in **session** is true, then the next 4 bytes will contain the session ticket lifetime hint in seconds.
+If the first byte in **session** is 1, then the next 4 bytes will contain the session ticket lifetime hint in seconds.

 **s2n_connection_get_session_length** returns number of bytes needed to store serialized session state; it can be used to allocate the **session** buffer.